drbakerusa/Game-Manager/README.md

 >
 > ![windows 11 copy as path](images/v0.1.1/windows-11-copy-as-path.png)

 If a game already has an executable path set, option 6 will change to *Clear Executable Path*.
 Choosing this option will clear the path (as expected).
-This is useful if you need to change the path or you have deleted the game files from your hard disk.
+This is useful if you need to change the path or you have deleted the game files from your hard disk and don't want to delete the game from your library as discussed next.

 ### Deleting Games

 Unsurprisingly, deleting a game will remove it from your library.
 That isn't the end of the story however.
-Game Manager will allow you to add a reason when you delete a game.
-This is stored in the database and will be display if you attempt to add a game that you have deleted previously.
+Game Manager will prompt you to add a reason when you delete a game.
+This is stored in the database and will be displayed if you attempt to re-add the game again in the future.
 It is recommended that you add an informative reason as a note to yourself whenever you delete a game.

 Deleting a game will delete all information about the game from the database including any comments you have made. **This cannot be reversed!**